ravi-2912/frontend-nanodegree-arcade-game/README.md

 * Player collectible Gems and Stars.

 ### How to play
-* Use arrow keys to move up, down, left and right to avoid enemies.
+* Use arrow keys :arrow_up::arrow_down::arrow_left::arrow_right: to move up, down, left and right to avoid enemies.
-* Collect gems and stars to increase your score.
+* Collect gems :gem: and stars :star: to increase your score.
 * Aim to increase the total score.
 * Finish the game within 2 minutes.